vmware-tanzu/velero/site/docs/master/azure-config.md

 ## Get resource group for persistent volume snapshots

+_(Optional) If you decided to backup to a different Subscription, make sure you change back to the Subscription of your cluster's resources before continuing._

 1. Set the name of the Resource Group that contains your Kubernetes cluster's virtual machines/disks.

     **WARNING**: If you're using [AKS][22], `AZURE_RESOURCE_GROUP` must be set to the name of the auto-generated resource group that is created